SEtheWorld/face-attributes/src/data/appa-real/README.md

 ## Ignored List
-The fiel named [ignored list](ignore_list.txt),created thanks to [https://github.com/yu4u/age-gender-estimation/tree/master/appa-real](this great works), is used to exclude the inappropriate images (only for training set).
+The file named [ignored list](ignore_list.txt),from [this great works](https://github.com/yu4u/age-gender-estimation/tree/master/appa-real), is used to exclude the inappropriate images (only for training set).